m-ld/m-ld-spec/doc/includes/clone-api.md

   }
 }
 ```

+See the [Data&nbsp;Semantics](#data-semantics) section below for more detail of
+subject representation.

 > The need for explicit removal of prior data can lead to unexpected data
 > structure changes if not accounted for.
 Some clone engines provide an explicit